Top 10 Exterior House Painting Colors for 2021

 In modern design, black exteriors are gaining in popularity.
 Although right now, they’re primarily limited to the most designer homes and styles, there are more everyday homes that are taking on black exteriors or black trim accents as a way to make a bold statement.
 This color offers a modern, sleek finish and can be so versatile that it doesn’t have to be ‘dark’ unless that’s the look that you’re going for.

-How to Choose the Best Exterior Paint Color
+How to Choose the Best Paint Colour?

 A Few Reminders